junchengjiang1118/junchengjiang1118.github.io/_pages/cv.md

      * Participating in _the Public Economics Seminars_ created by her and her coauthor.
   * Supervisor: Dr. Xiaoxiao Wang

-* Fall 2024: Teaching Assistant (Industrial Economics, National Budget Management)
+* Fall 2024: Teaching Assistant (Economics of Taxation, Industrial Economics, National Budget Management)
   * Zhongnan University of Economics and Law
   * Duties included: Arranging students' presentations and the flipped class
-  * Instructor: Dr. Jiangchuan Xu (Industrial Economics),  Prof. Jinxiu Wang & Prof. Yinmei Wang (National Budget Management)
+  * Instructor: Dr. Xiaoxiao Wang (Economics of Taxation), Dr. Jiangchuan Xu (Industrial Economics),  Prof. Jinxiu Wang & Prof. Yinmei Wang (National Budget Management)

 Seminars:
 ======
  * 567 Seminar
-    * The 567 Seminar team was established in 2007 and is now led by **Professor Kezhong Zhang**, who serves as the Dean of the School of Public Finance and Taxation.
+    * The 567 Seminar team was established in 2007 and is now led by **Professor Kezhong Zhang**, who served as the Dean of the School of Public Finance and Taxation.
  * Public Economics Workshop
     * This team was co-founded by **Dr. Xiaoxiao Wang**, **Dr. Xufeng Zhao** and several other Ph.D. graduates from the Department of Public Economics, Peking University.
  * Classic Economic Literature Camp